afragen/git-updater/README.md

 ![Remote Management Tab](./assets/screenshot-3.png)

-### RESTapi for Remote Management
+### REST API for Remote Management

-GitHub updater also supports other customized continous integration workflows, and it is possible to integrate with other services than those discussed above.
-For this, there is a RESTapi available for telling GitHub Updater to update themes and plugins to the latest version from their repositories.
+GitHub Updater also supports other customized continuous integration workflows, and it is possible to integrate with other services than those discussed above.
+For this, there is a REST API available for telling GitHub Updater to update themes and plugins to the latest version from their repositories.

 On the Remote Management tab, you will see a url that serves as the enpoint for this api.
-This url will look something like:
+This url will look something like this:

     http://localhost/wordpress/wp-admin/admin-ajax.php?action=github-updater-update&key=76bb2b7c819c36ee37292b6978a4ad61

 The exact url will of course depend on your system.
-The part after the `key` attribute is automatically generated on the first activation of the GitHub updater plugin and is used for authentication.
+The value for the `key` attribute is automatically generated on the first activation of the GitHub Updater plugin and is used for authentication.
 Any person or entity knowing this key will be able to change the versions of your installed plugins, but nothing else.

-Now, if we would use `curl` to access the url exactly like it is written on the Remote Management tab, we would see something like this:
+Now, if we would use `curl` to access the url exactly like it appears on the Remote Management tab, we would see something like this:

     $ curl "http://localhost/wordpress/wp-admin/admin-ajax.php?action=github-updater-update&key=76bb2b7c819c36ee37292b6978a4ad61"
     {